nancy121205/pythonSY/README.md

-# pythonSY
-EasyTax returns :
+# EasyTax returns
-This application developed by tkinter helps you calculate your income tax based on inputs.
-Developed by Nancy Verma, Raina Girish, Shalmali Thombre, Saniya Mohan
+This application developed by tkinter helps you calculate your income tax based on inputs. \n Developed by Nancy Verma, Raina Girish, Shalmali Thombre, Saniya Mohan